ronomon/hash-table/README.md

 **hashTable.cache(key, keyOffset, value, valueOffset)**

-Similar to `set()` but inserts by evicting a least recently used element, rather than resizing the hash table. `cache()` will never resize the hash table.
+Similar to `set()` but inserts by evicting a least recently used element, rather than resizing the hash table.

 * `key` A buffer, contains the key to be inserted or updated.
 * `keyOffset` An integer, the offset into `key` at which the key begins.